madzohan/Bg3HonorRevival/README.md

 Q: So what I have to do when getting this screen?
 ![Honour Mode Game over screen](/HonorRevival/assets/game_over_popup.jpg)

 A: First of all press `Alt+F4` or kill `bg3.exe` process ... i.e. close the game.
-Then run `HonorRevival.exe`.
+Then [download the latest release && unpack && run `HonorRevival.exe`](https://github.com/madzohan/Bg3HonorRevival/releases/latest) .
 Thats it, launch the game, `Honour Mode` campaign will be available and you can load your previous (before game over) save state

 ### Read Next only if you want to build from sources by yourself: